 Directions: From Newport, WA follow State Highway 20 north for 15 miles to the town of Usk.
 Cross the bridge over the Pend Oreille River on the east edge of town and follow the Kings Lake Road (County Road 3389) 4 miles to the junction of Forest Road 5030000 (Browns Lake).
 Travel north on 5030000 for 4 miles to the campground entrance.
 See map below.

-Amenities: Animal resistant garbage containers and two accessible vault toilets.
+Amenities: Animal resistant garbage containers, animal resistant food storage boxes and two accessible vault toilets.
 No drinking water is available.

 Nearby: Fishing, boating (non-motorized on Browns Lake), and hiking.
 The trailhead for the Browns Lake Trail is located near the boat ramp.
 This non-motorized hiking trail is one mile long and provides scenic viewpoints of the lake.
 The trail passes through a grove of old growth Cedar and ends at a fish viewing platform.